thomascharbonnel/ruby_fds/README.md

 ## Is This Really Needed?

-On a few elements, you won't even see the difference, standard libs may very well be faster.
-But, on a few millions, there you'll begin to see the difference.
+On a few elements, you won't even notice any difference, standard libs may very well be faster.
+But, on a few millions, there you'll see. :triumph:

 Just a small gist, [here](https://gist.github.com/thomascharbonnel/f023ca137f2b2b7021cbe2d580485cd4).